 - Save your file in .txt format, and open it, for instance, on Microsoft Excel.

-Amazon Inventory Reports enable you to level up your reporting and analytics game, and remain on top of your inventory.
-They are an efficient way for you to set competitive pricing, plan your stocks beforehand, and monitor sales volume, while keeping your listings error-free and always available.
+Amazon Inventory Reports enable you to level up your reporting and analytics game and remain on top of your inventory.
+They are an efficient way for you to set competitive pricing, plan your stocks beforehand, and monitor sales volume while keeping your listings error-free and always available.

 Although it takes time to utterly understand your Amazon Inventory Reports, especially non-FBA sellers, the rich information you finally gather helps you make the right decisions, and eventually meet customer demands.
 Make sure you look into all the other business reports using Amazon Sales Reporting Tools available in the market.

-If you found this article useful, and would like to explore other interesting topics on Amazon, make sure to check the articles down below.
+If you found this article useful and would like to explore other interesting topics on Amazon, make sure to check the articles down below.